niven/mergesort/README.md

 Timsort (http://bugs.python.org/file4451/timsort.txt) is the sort used by Python.
 This sort purports to be fast on "Real World Data", on of which is a dataset that has internal order (subsets of it are already sorted).
 Performance is pretty good and beating out mergesort which is nice.
 It doesn't get better that qsort though.
 Maybe it'll get better with saw_down (which qsort should be bad at).

+So now it's all done, but it's not spectacular.
+Admittedly, I haven't tried it with all sorts of real world data yet, but as benchmarks stand for now:
+1. qsort
+2. mergesort
+3. pyramid_mergesort
+4. timsort

 # Building